Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - **_Snapshots_**
     - User initiated
     - Stored even after you delete rds instance
+    -  I/O operations are suspended while you take a database snapshot
+- In RDS when using multiple availability zones, you cannot use the secondary database as an independent read node
+- Absolutely free of charge when replicating data from your primary RDS instance to your secondary RDS instance
+- When you add a rule to an RDS security group you do not need to specify a port number or protocol
+- If you are using Amazon RDS Provisioned IOPS storage with MySQL and Oracle database engines 6TB is the maximum size RDS volume you can have by default
 - You can restore a full snapshot or a point in time
 - You can take snapshot and then decide to scale up by changing the storage type of the instance
 - Whenever you restore a backup, or a snapshot, the restored version of the db will be a new rds instance with a new endpoint